Although is would seem like common sense, asking the right questions when screening a potential roommate is crucial.

 Not only are you going to be living with this person, but you and your roommates will be jointly responsible for anything that happens for the duration of the lease.

-Meeting in person allows you to read their body language and see how the potential roommate answers your top 10 questions.
+Meeting a potential roommate in person allows you to read their body language and see how he or she answers your top 10 questions.
 Some people may be uncomfortable when asked direct questions.
 When talking in-person, you can see how they react to questions and how they interact with you.
 This will be a key indicator as to how they will act if you decide to rent an apartment together.

 In addition, it is better to be in an environment where you are not alone when you talking to a stranger you do not know very well.
 There are sometimes reasons that people have trouble finding roommates.
 Meeting as a group will give you a better idea if everyone will be good roommates and be able to share an apartment.
+Having multiple people participate in the interview will give you multiple perspectives as to whether the candidate will fit with the other personalities in your apartment rental.
 You want to be sure that everyone is a good fit when living in off-campus student housing.

 - What are you looking for in a roommate?